Harris pledges to work to end taxes on tips for service industry employees, echoing Trump vow

 Walz referenced that during his speech, but turned it into an applause line by adding of Nevada, "don’t worry, we’re going to be back a lot.”

-But the union representing 60,000 workers in that industry, the Culinary Workers Union, announced its endorsement of Harris.
+The 60,000-strong Culinary Workers Union announced its endorsement of Harris.
 About 54% of the union's members are Latino, 55% women and 60% immigrants.

-“The path to victory runs through Nevada,” the union said in a statement, “and the Culinary Union will deliver Nevada for President Kamala Harris and Vice President Tim Walz.”
+The union also issued a statement throwing its support behind Harris' call to raise the minimum wage and “ensure that there are no taxes on tips for service and hospitality workers.”

 Harris made her promise on eliminating tip taxation as part of a broader appeal to strengthen the nation's middle class, seizing on a theme that was a centerpiece of Biden's now-defunct reelection bid.